 UFL players on active game day rosters earn $5,500 per week, reflecting the league’s position and financial model.
 In contrast, NFL practice squad players make a minimum of $12,000 per week to a maximum of $20,600 per week.
 Active roster players earn significantly more based on experience.
 The minimum salary for NFL players with one year experience is $870,000 which comes out to $48,000 per game.

 The pay disparity highlights the NFL’s established financial and commercial success compared to the newer UFL.
 This difference in compensation also shows how UFL players want to get back to the NFL, even to just be on a practice squad.
-Despite the pay gap, the UFL offers players a competitive platform to showcase their talents to return the the NFL.
+The UFL struggles to attract a high-quality talent pool due to this pay gap, as the NFL can draw top talent from college football, affecting the overall competitiveness of the league.
+Despite the pay gap, the UFL offers players a competitive platform to showcase their talents to return to the NFL.

 Replay Reviews